azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-aci-cosmosdb/index.md

 Easter is always fun with family time and telling stories.
 Yesterday I was explaining to my youngest about classic games I do like, better known as retro arcade games.
 They shine due their simplicity, no fancy graphics , just for fun!
 Who didn’t go to the arcade halls these old days, spending their last pennies.

-To show them such a classic we watched the movie PacMan together.
-After this I got inspired to host my own PacMan game, play together and write this blog to share the tip and tricks how to set this up with Azure Container Instance (ACI) and Azure CosmosDB.
+To show them such a classic we watched the movie Pac-Man together.
+After this I got inspired to host my own Pac-Man game, play together and write this blog to share the tip and tricks how to set this up with Azure Container Instances (ACI) and Azure Cosmos DB (CDB).

 {{< alert >}}
 Enjoy reading and you can always share your **high score** with `AzureBuddy` on Social Media like LinkedIn!